Ravaldo07/PlaygroundImports/README.md

 # PlaygroundImports

-Common scripts and imports for Kaggle playground competitions
+This repository contains the below files and scripts that I use across playground competitions on Kaggle.